 It pairs seamlessly with Jackery SolarSaga 100 watt portable solar panels for eco-friendly off-grid charging.

-For those who are looking for a solar generator for their RV, should definitely check out this one.
+Those who are looking for a solar generator for their RV should definitely check out this one.

-Jackery does a great job showing the run time or number of charges for different appliances.
+Jackery does a great job at showing the run time or number of charges for different appliances.

 With the Jackery Explorer 1000 generator, you can run:

 In my own test, this generator has lived up to expectations.

 On a 4-day camping trip a few months back, four of us barely made a dent in the battery, with two solar panels charging all day.